webfolder/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 on their kernel instance.
 For example, if you want to contribute to RISC-V subsystem you have to work on Palmer Dabbelt repository; if you're going to contribute to IIO use Jonathan Cameron repository.
 You can quickly figure out the target branch by looking at the MAINTAINERS file.
-For this tutorial, we use the Torvalds repository.
+For this tutorial, we gonna use the Torvalds repository.

 ```bash
 git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git